Willow Creek Australia exists

 He cheers for the Adelaide Crows (loudly) and plays golf (badly).

-She has had mKarenany years’ experience with the Willow Creek Association hosting GLS events.
-She was the Executive Director for the GLS Asia for 5 years.
+Karen Wilson is the WA State Director for Baptist Women’s Ministry and an itinerant preacher around Australia.
+She has had many years’ experience with the Willow Creek Association hosting GLS events.
+She has been in pastoral ministry for many years and was the Executive Director for the GLS Asia for 2006-2011.
+Karen is married to Mark and has two adult children and one daughter-in-law.

 Karen has always had a love for working with people from all walks of life.
 Her passion is in seeing them grow and develop to their full potential.
 She enjoys communicating and has a pastoral, relational approach to leadership.